glocalcoop/anp-network-main-v2/readme.txt

 = Does this theme support any plugins? =

-Activist NetworkTheme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.
+Activist Network Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==

+= 2.0.9 - May 4 2016 =
+* [Bugfix]Fixed Notice: Trying to get property of non-object in wp-content/themes/anp-network-main/template-parts/content.php on line 63
+* Updated package.json to include bower as a dev-dependency
+* Fixed SASS compilation errors

 = 2.0.8 - April 22 2016 =
 * [Bugfix]Fixed body background scrolling issue.